kunalnagar/kunalnagar.in/_posts/2018-12-23-set-windows-photo-viewer-default.md

 ---
 layout: post
-title:  "Set Windows Photo Viewer as your Default Image Viewer"
+title: 'Set Windows Photo Viewer as your Default Image Viewer'
 date: 2018-12-23
-description: "Learn how to bring back the Windows Photo Viewer as the default instead of the clunky Photos app."
+description: 'Learn how to bring back the Windows Photo Viewer as the default instead of the clunky Photos app.'
-img: "/assets/img/foss/win10.jpeg"
+img: '/assets/img/foss/win10.jpeg'
 permalink: /blog/set-windows-photo-viewer-default/
 ---